joeloudjinz/InzSeeder/InzSeeder.Core/README.md

-# Inz.Seeder
+# InzSeeder

-Inz.Seeder is a flexible, generic data seeding library for .NET applications that can be used to seed any database with initial data.
+InzSeeder is a flexible, generic data seeding library for .NET applications that can be used to seed any database with initial data.

 ## Features